elainesuu/coms3930/README.md

 [ ]
 ```

 To see more of the artistic decisions behind this project, check out my [blog](https://elaine-su.squarespace.com/)!
+- the password is coms3930

 <br />